setms/book/docs/introduction/engineering.md

     requirements.

     The "real" problem to solve is usually different from the initial statement.
-    Several heuristics help with discovering what this is.
+    Several heuristics help with discovering the "real" problem:

     - The **statement-restatement technique** rewrites the initial statement in different ways to gain more insight into the real problem.